monch1962/kube-local-env/README.md

 Next set up Open WebUI for Ollama.
 This gives you a convenient UI to converse with Ollama's LLM:
 - `podman run --pod ollama-web -d -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main`

-You should now be able to go to `http://localhost:3000` to access Open WebUI.
-The first time you do it will ask you to create a new username/password - this is because Open WebUI can support shared use across a group of people.
+You should now be able to go to `http://localhost:3000` to access Open WebUI (if you changed this port in the above instructions, then navigate to the port number you used instead).
+The first time you connect to Open WebUI it will ask you to create a new username/password - this is because Open WebUI supports shared use across a group of people.
 As you're running Open WebUI locally, the username/password you enter is only stored locally - feel free to choose whatever username/password you like!
 After your first session, you should be able to log back in to Open WebUI using the same username/password combination

 ---